 Ofsted graded Lincoln College as Good for overall effectiveness in April 2018.
-The College self-assessed as Good for 2017/18 and the early outcomes for 2018/19 suggest the same grading of Good, which will be finalised in December 2019.
-The report made it clear the College needed to sustain the improvements made which it has achieved.
+The College selfassessed as Good for 2018/19 and the early outcomes for 2019/20 suggest the same grading of Good, which will be finalised in January 2021.
+The report in 2018 made it clear the College needed to sustain the improvements made (particularly in apprenticeships) which it has achieved.

-Continued strong progress was achieved with the vast majority of key performance areas improving against further challenging targets set for 2019/20.
-In the vast majority of areas the College can now demonstrate a four year improving profile of outcomes.
+Continued strong progress was achieved with the vast majority of key performance areas improving with further challenging targets set for 2020/21.
+In the vast majority of areas, the College can now demonstrate a sustained improving profile of outcomes.